 Myanmar is at a fascinating point in its transition back to civilian rule, with much optimism for the future.
 There are numerous cultural and historic sites in Yangon and Myanmar including the world famous Shwedagon pagoda, Bagan and Mandalay.

-Placements in one of the two IGH sites in South Africa offer the opportunity to experience a completely different healthcare environment whilst developing leadership abilities and having the opportunity to learn project development and management skills.
+Placements in one of the two partnership sites in South Africa offer the opportunity to experience a completely different healthcare environment whilst developing leadership abilities and having the opportunity to learn project development and management skills.
 Although South Africa is considered a wealthy country by the standards of Africa as a whole, the uninsured 80% of the population only have access to quite basic health care by European standards.

 The disease burden and therefore the projects are wide ranging; from communicable disease, to child and maternal health, as well as the emerging burden of non communicable chronic diseases such as diabetes and COPD.